prechelt/anwesende/README.md

     see `config/envs/myenv-template.env` for how this will look like.
   - The search dialog now ignores case (valuable for email!).
   - fixed failure when retrieving contact groups for empty search results
+- 2021-06-15, Version 3.3:
+  - made access control stricter
+    (the usage statistics and show-QR-codes pages now require a login in order to reduce the confusion when a Datenverwalter's session expires, which would previously result in crippled output)
 - next version:
   - ...